 The empire builder

 Gable hit Port Orford like a temperate-zone hurricane.
 He was convinced the nearby countryside was peppered with deposits of copper, gold and other resources, all covered over with billions of board-feet of old-growth timber.
-The harbor, having no river to complicate navigation with a bar to fight through, was just a million-dollar jetty away from becoming the perfect port … but, of course, it would also need a railroad line.
+The harbor, having no river to complicate navigation with a bar to fight through, was just one measly million-dollar jetty away from becoming the perfect port … but, of course, it would also need a railroad line.